 - Confirmation that informed patient consent was obtained for publication of the case details.

 Case reports must include a summary abstract of 100 words or fewer.
-Image manuscripts and Letters to the Editor do not require an abstract.
+Image and Video manuscripts and Letters to the Editor do not require an abstract.

 Open Access and Licensing Information

 Following the open-access model, ACG Case Reports Journal makes all published content freely available to all readers immediately upon publication, without subscription or membership fees.
 There are no submission or publication fees for authors.

 ACG Case Reports Journal content is licensed according to the Creative Commons Attribution-Noncommercial-No Derivatives 4.0 International license, under which users are free to share (copy, distribute and transmit) the contribution under the following conditions:

 - Attribution.
 Users must attribute the contribution in the manner specified by the author or licensor (but not in any way that suggests that they or their use of the contribution is endorsed by the author or licensor).

 - Non-commercial.
 Users may not use this contribution for commercial purposes.

 - No derivative works.
 If users alter, transform, or build upon this work, they may not distribute the modified material.